Chapter 8

 Prostate Cancer Case Study

-1. Correct Answer: A) Assess pain level and provide pain relief measures.
-While all the options are important aspects of Mr. Jackson’s care, the priority nursing assessment is to address his pain.
+- A – Assess pain level and provide pain relief measures.
+While all answer options are important aspects of Mr. Jackson’s care, the priority nursing assessment is to address his pain.
 The client is experiencing acute pain related to his diagnosis.
 Managing his pain effectively will allow for other assessments and interventions to be more successful.
 Although his anxiety is significant, untreated pain can exacerbate anxiety and hinder coping mechanisms.
 While monitoring vital signs and evaluating his understanding of the diagnosis are part of routine care, they are not the immediate priority in this situation.

-2. Correct Answer: B) Local tumor growth affecting the prostate gland.
+- B – Local tumor growth affecting the prostate gland.
 The most likely etiology for Mr. Jackson’s urinary changes, including increased frequency and urgency, is the local tumor growth affecting his prostate gland.
 Prostate enlargement, often due to tumor growth, can compress the urethra, leading to obstructive voiding symptoms.
 While anxiety can exacerbate urinary symptoms, it is less likely to be the primary cause in this case.
-Pain medications like Morphine can cause urinary retention but are less likely to cause increased frequency and urgency.
+Pain medications like morphine can cause urinary retention but are less likely to cause increased frequency and urgency.
 There is no mention of a urinary tract infection in his presentation or history.

-5. Correct Answer: C) Encourage him to express his feelings and concerns, providing a supportive and non-judgmental environment.
-While options A, B, and D may be helpful to some extent, the MOST appropriate intervention to address Mr. Jackson’s anxiety is to C) Encourage him to express his feelings and concerns, providing a supportive and non-judgmental environment.
-Actively listening to his fears and validating his emotions helps build trust and allows him to process his anxiety in a healthy way.
-Providing false reassurance (A) can damage trust, and while education (B) is important, it doesn’t directly address his emotional needs at this moment.
-Distraction (D) may be temporarily helpful, but it avoids addressing the root of his anxiety.
+- C – Encourage him to express his feelings and concerns, providing a supportive and non-judgmental environment.
+While options A, B, and D may be helpful to some extent, the most appropriate intervention to address Mr. Jackson’s anxiety is to encourage him to express his feelings and concerns, providing a supportive and non-judgmental environment.
+Actively listening to his fears and validating his emotions help build trust and allow him to process his anxiety in a healthy way.
+Providing false reassurance can damage trust, and while education is important, it doesn’t directly address his emotional needs at this moment.
+Distraction may be temporarily helpful, but it avoids addressing the root of his anxiety.

-6. Correct Answer: C) Contact the physician to request a higher dose of pain medication.
-The order for Morphine allows for administration every 4 hours and his last dose was only two hours ago.
+- C – Contact the physician to request a higher dose of pain medication.
+The order for morphine allows for administration every four hours, and his last dose was only two hours ago.
 Ondansetron is for nausea and not indicated at this time.
 While repositioning and relaxation techniques can be helpful, they are insufficient for his reported pain level.
 Contacting the physician to discuss a higher dose of pain medication is the best action to address his immediate need for adequate pain relief.

 Vaginal Discharge Case Study

-3. Correct Answer: D) Recent antibiotic therapy for an ear infection.
-The most likely cause of Maria Hernandez’s vulvovaginal candidiasis is recent antibiotic therapy (D).
+- D – Recent antibiotic therapy for an ear infection.
+The most likely cause of Maria Hernandez’s vulvovaginal candidiasis is recent antibiotic therapy.
 Antibiotics can disrupt the normal balance of vaginal flora, leading to an overgrowth of Candida albicans, the fungus responsible for yeast infections.
-While unprotected sexual intercourse (A) can transmit sexually transmitted infections (STIs), it is not a common cause of vulvovaginal candidiasis.
-While wearing tight fitting clothing (B) can increase moisture and promote fungal growth, this is less likely to be the primary cause of a yeast infection in this scenario.
-Living in a humid climate (C) can contribute to moisture in the genital area, potentially increasing the risk of yeast infections, but it is not the most likely cause in this case.
+While unprotected sexual intercourse can transmit sexually transmitted infections (STIs), it is not a common cause of vulvovaginal candidiasis.
+While wearing tight-fitting clothing can increase moisture and promote fungal growth, this is less likely to be the primary cause of a yeast infection in this scenario.
+Living in a humid climate can contribute to moisture in the genital area, potentially increasing the risk of yeast infections, but it is not the most likely cause in this case.

-4. Correct Answer: B) Provide cool compresses or sitz baths for symptomatic relief of itching and burning.
+- B – Provide cool compresses or sitz baths for symptomatic relief of itching and burning.
 Cool compresses or sitz baths can offer soothing relief from the itching and burning associated with vulvovaginal candidiasis.
-Hydrocortisone cream, while helpful for some skin conditions, should not be used for vaginal itching without consulting a healthcare professional.
+Hydrocortisone cream, while helpful for some skin conditions, should not be used for vaginal itching without consulting a health care professional.
 Feminine hygiene products and douching can disrupt the natural vaginal flora and potentially worsen the infection, so they are not recommended.

-5. Correct Answer: B) “While some infections can be sexually transmitted, vulvovaginal candidiasis is not considered one of them.
+- B – “While some infections can be sexually transmitted, vulvovaginal candidiasis is not considered one of them.
 It is caused by an overgrowth of yeast that is already present in the body.”
 It’s important to address the patient’s concern while providing accurate information.
 While some vaginal infections are sexually transmitted, vulvovaginal candidiasis is not.
 It is caused by an overgrowth of yeast already present in the body, often triggered by factors like antibiotic use or hormonal changes.
-While options C and D might be partially relevant, they don’t directly address the client’s statement or provide accurate information about the nature of yeast infections.
+While the other options might be partially relevant, they don’t directly address the client’s statement or provide accurate information about the nature of yeast infections.

 Please find answers to the Learning Activity interactive elements within the element.